 Comet Shoemaker-Levy 9 experienced one of the most spectacular ends that humans ever witnessed.
 Several months after its discovery, pieces of the comet smashed into the planet Jupiter.
-The collision produced scars that were visible from Earth in small telescopes.
+The collision produced scars that were visible from Earth.

 "This is the first collision of two solar system bodies ever to be observed, and the effects of the comet impacts on Jupiter's atmosphere have been simply spectacular and beyond expectations," NASA wrote on a website describing the comet.